eyadfattah23/Critics-Spot/README.md

    git push origin feature/AmazingFeature
    ```
 5. **Open a Pull Request**

+## Challenges and Solutions

+### Issue with Applying Email Verification and Password Reset Features
+**Challenge**: During the implementation of email verification and password reset, integrating with an email-sending service proved tricky.
+Setting up the email backend and ensuring emails were properly delivered to users' inboxes (not spam) required adjustments to configurations.

+**Solution**: We used Django's and djoser’s built-in email utilities.
+Configurations for email templates and backend were fine-tuned.
+Testing with multiple email accounts helped ensure consistent delivery.

+### Dependencies and Environment Conflicts
+**Challenge**: The backend developers were using different operating systems—one on Linux and the other on Windows with WSL.
+This caused compatibility issues with dependencies (e.g., some Python packages behaving differently across platforms).

+**Solution**: We created two separate virtual environments for each OS, ensuring all required dependencies were correctly installed and configured.
+This avoided cross-platform conflicts without resorting to Docker.

+**Challenge**: Having a hard time making hyperlinks for nested routes for the api in some apps due to bugs in django rest-framework.

+**Solution**: Avoiding nested routes as much as possible and using other field options like dictionaries and strings.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.